enthought/mayavi/docs/source/mayavi/auto/mlab_other_functions.rst

 .. function:: show_pipeline(self, engine=None, rich_view=True)

     Show a dialog with the mayavi pipeline.
-This dialog allows to edit graphicaly the properties of the different objects on the scenes.
+This dialog allows to edit graphically the properties of the different objects on the scenes.